Renton, West Dunbartonshire

-Renton (An Reantan; The Renton) is a village in West Dunbartonshire, in the west Central Lowlands of Scotland.
+Renton is a village in the Vale of Leven in West Dunbartonshire, Scotland.
 In the 2001 National Census it had a population of 2,138.

-Renton is particularly famous for the village's association football side.
-Renton was one of the 11 founder members of the Scottish Football League and winners of the 1885 and 1888 Scottish Cup, producing many famous players.
+Renton is particularly famous for its association football side.
+Renton F.C. was one of the 11 founding members of the Scottish Football League and was the winner of the 1885 and 1888 Scottish Cups, producing many famous players.

 History

-The Renton takes its name from Cecilia Renton (daughter-in-law of Tobias Smollett) after whom the modern sandstone, 'model' village was named in 1762.
+Renton was built as a model village in 1762, taking its name from Cecilia Renton, the wife of the local landlord.
 Dalquhurn Bleachworks in 1715 and Cordale Printworks in 1770 were responsible for attracting new industrial workers.
-At the north of the village stood the Place of Bonhill, a residence from 1642, to the South was Dalquhurn House.
-Two parallel north–south streets, Main Street and Back Street were first joined by Station Street, Stirling Street, Burns Street, Thimble Street, Market Street and Red Row.
+At the north of the village stood the Place of Bonhill, a residence from 1642; to the South was Dalquhurn House.
+Two parallel north–south streets, Main Street and Back Street, were first joined by Station Street, Stirling Street, Burns Street, Thimble Street, Market Street and Red Row.
 In late Victorian times, the village extended southwards to Leven Street, Alexander Street and John Street.
 Further expansion occurred in the 1930s as housing was built in the grounds of Cordale House.
-In the early 1960s the majority of the sandstone properties in the village were compulsory purchased by Dumbarton County Council, demolished and replaced by Dumbarton County Council with 1960s Brutalist-style concrete houses and flats; the majority of which have been replaced by proper houses, own front & back door, by the Cordale Housing Association.
+In the early 1960s the majority of the sandstone properties in the village were compulsorily purchased by Dumbarton County Council, demolished and replaced by the council with 1960s Brutalist-style concrete houses and flats, the majority of which have been replaced by proper houses, own front and back door, by the Cordale Housing Association.

-It has traditionally been a stronghold of radical left-wing politics; during the 1930s it had Communist councillors, Bunger Lamont, never toed the Labour Party line and independent councillors such as Jimmy McKenzie (1960/70s), and since 1999 it has been represented on West Dunbartonshire council by Jim Bollan, at present the Scottish Socialist Party's only councillor.
+Renton has traditionally been a stronghold of radical left-wing politics.
+During the 1930s it had Communist councillors, Bunger Lamont, never toed the Labour Party line and independent councillors such as Jimmy McKenzie (1960/70s).
+Since 1999 it has been represented on West Dunbartonshire council by Jim Bollan, at present the Scottish Socialist Party's only councillor.

 It lies on the main road, A82 as was, between Alexandria and Dumbarton.
 Renton railway station is on the line from Glasgow to Balloch.
 It has a footbridge across the River Leven to the Strathleven Industrial Estate (once a major source of employment), and a minor road, with a steep 33% hill, across Carman Hill to Cardross.